mefernandez/docker-osgi-spring-boot-demo/README.md

 ## 1. Lack of Isolation

-Starting one Spring Boot app that scans all other Spring Boot modules pose a module isolation problem, for all beans and `AutoConfiguration` clases will start and live in the same `SpringApplicationContext`.
+Starting one Spring Boot app that scans _all_ other Spring Boot modules pose a module isolation problem, for all beans and `AutoConfiguration` classes will start and live in the same `SpringApplicationContext`.

 Isolation problems manifest as: